 Depending on your location, the strawberry season will run from January to July!
 I am super envious of my Florida friends who are picking strawberries in January while we are freezing here in Pennsylvania.

 Regardless of when your strawberry season is, take advantage of the fresh sweet berries and make some strawberry jam.
-This is the recipe that my mom made for my sister and I while we were growing up.
+This is the same easy strawberry jam recipe that my mom made for my sister and I while we were growing up.
 I took a peanut butter and jelly sandwich to school EVERY DAY.
-We went through a LOT of jam.
+We went through a LOT of jell strawberry jam together.

 Sure jell is a commercially produced combination of dextrose, citric acid, fruit pectin.
 It is extracted commercially from left-over orange peels.
 That tart, sour white part of the orange will help make your jelly gel.
 This is why I will also use a lemon rind from time to time to increase the firmness of a jam.